 21. In the event of a tie, during both qualifying and championship games, play will move to sudden death format.
-After the horn sounds, play will continue for up to 3 minutes of overtime until a goal is scored.
+After the horn sounds, play will stop.
+A stick tap face-off will take place at center ice and play will continue for up to 3 minutes of overtime or until a goal is scored.
 If no goal is scored, the game will move to a sudden death shootout.
 Players will take turns taking penalty shots from 20 feet from the goal.
 During any round where one team makes a shot, and the other team misses, the game is over and the team who made the shot wins.
 If both teams miss, or if both teams make the shot, in any round, rounds continue until the game is over.
-A player may not take another penalty shot until all other players on his/her team have taken a shot.
+A player may not take another penalty shot until all other players on their team have taken a shot.

 22. All games are running-time and substitutions can be made during play ("on-the-fly") or while a puck is being retrieved.
+Substitutions must take place in the vicinity of the player’s bench.
 There is no stoppage of play after a goal is scored, or after a penalty is awarded.
 It is up to each team to ensure that there are only four players on the ice.

-23. Players can only play on one team.
-If during the tournament, a player plays for a 2nd team, that player is removed from the tournament, and the BOTH teams that the player played on will forfeit remaining games.
+23. Players can only play on one team per weekend.
+If during one of the weekends, a player plays on more than one team, that player is removed for the duration of the event and ALL teams that the player played on will forfeit remaining games.

-24. Substitutions must be made by 8:00 a.m. on the first day of tournament play at Player Check-in in the warming house tent.
-No other substitutions throughout the tournament are allowed.
+24. Rosters are final at 8:00 a.m. on the first day of tournament play.
+No substitutions during the tournament are allowed.
 The four to eight players that are on your roster at 8:00 a.m. on the first day of tournament play must be the same players that play on your team throughout the tournament.

 26. All players must visibly display their credentials during the game.
 Players without credentials are not allowed to play.

-27. It is the responsibility of the team captain to ensure the correct game score has been logged on the score sheet.
-By signing the score sheet at the conclusion of the game, your team captain is acknowledging that they agree with the final score.
-Teams cannot contest scores/results after they have signed the scoresheet.
+27. It is the responsibility of the team captain to ensure the correct game score has been logged on the scorecard.
+By signing the scorecard at the conclusion of the game, your team captain is acknowledging that they agree with the final score.
+Teams cannot contest scores/results after they have signed the scorecard.

 28. In the event of a forfeit during pool play of any division, the team who did not forfeit will receive a win and, for tie breaker purposes, will be assigned a goals for and goals against total for that game equal to the averages of their other pool play games.
 These will be assigned at the conclusion of the pool play round when advancement is being determined.